Meningioma Tumor Treatment

 Meningiomas can remain clinically asymptomatic for years because of their slow growth.
 They can sometimes reach a large size, especially in the frontal lobes, with few symptoms.
 The primary complaints of patients often include weakness, numbness, seizures, cognitive dysfunction, depression, and headaches.
 Although the vast majority of meningiomas are benign, a few can be malignant, or cancerous.

 Dr. John Park is one of the few neurosurgeons in the greater Houston area with special training in Gamma Knife radiosurgery.
 The Gamma Knife was the original radiosurgery system and still the only system dedicated to treating brain problems such as tumors.
-For tumors that are candidates for treatment, radiosurgery can often prevent any further growth.
+For tumors that are candidates for treatment, radiosurgery can often prevent any further growth of meningiomas.

-Meningiomas can be treated quite successfully and Houston Neurosurgeons at the Texas Spine and Neurosurgery Center have an excellent track record of successful treatment of these tumors.
+Brain & Spinal Meningiomas treatment can be quite successful, and our Brain Tumor Treatment Specialists at the Texas Spine and Neurosurgery Center have an excellent track record of successful treatment of these tumors.
 Your surgeon will discuss with you what treatment strategy is most appropriate for you.
-Schedule your appointment today - (281) 313-0031.
+Schedule your appointment today – 281-313-0031.